pete0/Attention-capture-device/README.md

 The device is simply switched on at deployment; a series of beeps and clicks indicate a countdown to activation.
 If altering the PIR or the delay timer, the unit should be reset by switching off and back on.

 I had the best results when I used a scent lure, placed on the ground +/- 3m from the camera in the center of the field of view.
-By stting a the delay with the delay timer, this allows an animal to fully enter the camera's field of view to first investigate the scent, before the sound is triggered.
+By setting the delay timer, this allows an animal to fully enter the camera's field of view to first investigate the scent, before the sound is triggered.

 ## Final thoughts
  <ul>